Adjustments to results for pupils affected by extremely distressing circumstances at the time of the 2017 key stage 2 (KS2) tests.

 Reporting to parents

-Schools should consider a pupil’s individual circumstances which led to the application for special consideration, as well as how representative the test results are of the pupil’s abilities.
+They should consider a pupil’s individual circumstances, which led to the application for special consideration, as well as how representative the test results are of the pupil’s abilities.
 They should also use their teacher assessment judgements and any other in-school formative assessment to report the pupil’s abilities and achievements to parents.

-While special consideration does not give us sufficient information to change a pupil’s scaled score itself, we will take into account the fact that special consideration has been granted when calculating school performance measures published in December.
+While applications for special consideration don’t give us sufficient information to change a pupil’s scaled score itself, we will take into account the fact that special consideration has been granted when calculating school performance measures published in December.

-When calculating primary school performance measures, a number of points will be added to pupils’ scaled scores if special consideration has been granted.
+When calculating primary school performance measures, we will add a number of points to pupils’ scaled scores if we have granted special consideration.
 These adjusted scaled scores will be used only to calculate the school’s performance measures.
 This will apply to both attainment and progress measures.

-The number of scaled score points that will be added for each subject are as follows:
+The number of scaled score points that we will add for each subject are detailed in the table below.

 |Test||Number of points to be added to the scaled score|

 |English grammar, punctuation and spelling||3|

 Schools can add the number of points to a pupil’s reported scaled score for a test to understand what adjusted scaled score will be used in the performance tables.